Search waiting | Matsusada Precision

 proper connection

 Connect as shown in the diagram above.
-Select diodes for D1 and D2 with a high enough voltage rating in the opposite direction and a current rating in the same direction as the rated output of the power supply.
+Select diodes (D1, D2) with a reverse voltage rating greater than the power supply's output voltage and a forward current rating sufficient for the maximum load current.

 Good